Negative Impacts Of Renewable Energy

 Received: November 3, 2021 / Revised: November 18, 2021 / Accepted: November 21, 2021 / Published: November 23, 2021

-See also Nyc Renewable Energy Companies
+See also Edf Renewable Energy Glassdoor

 To combat the COVID-19 pandemic, governments around the world have begun to take steps towards social distancing and contact with people, including closing cities, relocating work and school, and suspending work.
 Pandemic situations and government shutdowns in several countries have led to changes in production, energy consumption habits and other energy-related changes.
 This article looks at the impact of the global pandemic on the energy sector and how it relates to progress in energy sustainability.
 A systematic literature review was performed on the Web of Science (WoS) database.
 This study follows the recommendations of SALSA (Research, Assessment, Synthesis and Analysis) and PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-analysis).
 A total of 113 relevant articles were selected for analysis.
 All selected articles are categorized by application and area of impact.
 Five main areas of impact of the COVID-19 pandemic on the sustainability of the energy sector are identified: energy consumption and demand; air pollution; investments in renewable energy; energy poverty; and resilience of the energy system.
 Based on current research results and understanding of the problem, key concepts for future research in this area are presented.